jagerman/loki-improvement-proposals/LIPS/LIP-3.md

 3. If two chains of proof of work are produced with the same cumulative difficulty, Service Nodes should choose the chain based on the lowest hamming distance of the chain tip’s blockhash to 0, and;
 4. The latest checkpoint *C3* can invalidate two checkpoints back to *C1*.

-Once Service nodes internally agree on the correct chain, they should all produce a signed copy of the block which should then be submitted to the network.
+Once Service Nodes internally agree on the correct chain, they should all produce a signed copy of the block which should then be submitted to the network.
 If valid (containing a super majority of Service Node signatures) then the extra Service Node data should be appended to the relevant checkpointed block in all client databases.

 #### Why Have More Than One Checkpoint?